UQ-RCC/hpc-docs/guides/Basics-Globus.md

 An individual can have multiple institutional credentials but they will have to be linked to the same GlobusID.
 For example if you have joined UQ (welcome!) and still have access to your previous institution and need to pull your data to UQ, then you will have a single GlobusID but it will be associated with the multiple institution identifiers.

-### Globus Personal Connect Software
+### Globus Connect Personal Software

 Globus provides a desktop tool that enables your personal computer to pretend to be a Globus endpoint.
-There is a link to the "Get
+There is a link to the "Get Globus Connect Personal" on the Collections part of teh Globus web interface.

-If you not needing to
+You might find the Personal Connect software useful if you are sending or receiving data from your workstation.

+You do not need Globus Connect Personal to move data between, say, UQ Globus endpoint and a remote endpoint.

 ### Finding your data

 Globus uses the term Collection for a group of folders containing data that may belong to different groups.

-on UQ endpoint you need to
+On the UQ endpoint you need to

 * click on COLLECTIONS (you see a list that includes "QRIScloud Data" and you should be subscribed to that Globus Collection if you requested your RDM storage allocation be connected.)
 * click on the ">" link which will show "collection details"